 We will also implement a Catalyst connector to manage this access to the CRM account.
 The connector will refresh the Access Token automatically each time it expires using a Refresh Token, and will maintain a constant connection between the client and the CRM account.

-These tokens can be generated after registering the client application in Zoho API console and obtaining the required credentials.
+These tokens can be generated after registering the client application in the Zoho API console and obtaining the required credentials.

 The client application will look like this:

 The Lead Manager application contains the following fundamental Catalyst components: